SonSku3/FEM-Heat-Conduction/README.md

 ## Example Input File (`example_input.txt`)

 > Due to copyright restrictions, original university test files are **not included**.
-> The following example shows the required format for running the solver:
+> Repository contains an example file `example_input.txt` as replacement for original files:

 ---